guregu/trealla/README.md

 Place a file called `init.pl` or `lib.pl` in your root directory of the Spin component.
 From there you can load other modules, etc.
+You can also use set the `INIT` environment variable to a file path to use that file instead.

 Example of a visit counter using Spin: